Mrs. Smith Sums It Up

 Descriptive Statistics Project

-For the next two days you will study descriptive statistics including 5-number summaries, stem and leaf plots, and box and whisker plots.
+Today you will study descriptive statistics including 5-number summaries, stem and leaf plots, and box and whisker

 You may work with a partner if you choose.